sububer/vc-fund-predictor/README.md

 1) `EIN` and `NAME` data is not essential and will be dropped
 2) The first neural network model will use 2 hidden layers, with `relu` activation function
 2) Technical deliverables:
-    - prepare data for use with neural network model
+    - prepare data (encode, scale, train/test sets) for use with neural network model
     - create compile and evaluate a binary classification model using a neural network
-    - optimize the neural network model at least two more times looking for performance improvements
+    - optimize the neural network model two more times looking for performance improvements

 ## Model Design And Optimizations

 **Original Model - nn**
 The first model used 2 hidden layers, and used the mean of the number of inputs and number of outputs for the hidden node unit calculations.
 The hidden nodes used `relu` and the output node used `sigmoid`.
 The model was trained for 50 epochs and then evaluated on the test data set.

 **Optimization Model - nn_A1**
 The first optimized model simply added a third hidden layer.
-As with the first, the hidden nodes each the mean of the inputs and output count to determine the number of units per hidden layer, and each hidden layer used `relu` The output node used `sigmoid`.
+As with the first, the hidden nodes each used the mean of the inputs and output count to determine the number of units per hidden layer, and each hidden layer used `relu` The output node used `sigmoid`.
 The model was trained for 50 epochs and then evaluated on the test data set.

 **Optimization Model - nn_A2**
 The second optimized model tried a different approach, namely trying to reduce some noise from the feature set.
-The original feature set data was re-visited, and two feature columns looked to be entirely of the same value in the column.
-So, the following two column values were removed from analysis, namely `STATUS` and `SPECIAL_CONSIDERATIONS`.
-This reduced feature set was then encoded, and scaled similarly to the original data set, then used in the `nn_A2` model.
+The original feature set data was re-visited, and two feature columns looked to be entirely of the same value in the column, and were identified as candidates for removal to simplify the features set.
+So, the following two column values were removed from analysis: `STATUS` and `SPECIAL_CONSIDERATIONS`.
+This reduced feature set was then encoded, scaled and split into train/test data, similar to the approach for the original data set.
+This reduced feature data was then used in the `nn_A2` model.
 The `nn_A2` model was created with two hidden nodes each the mean of the inputs and output count to determine the number of units per hidden layer, and each hidden layer used `relu`.
 The output node used `sigmoid`.
 This model was trained for 50 epochs on this reduced feature set, and then evaluated on the reduced test data set.

 ## Summary Results